 If you need immediate assistance contact 911.
 If your issue is less urgent you can reach the Missoula County Sheriff's office at 406-258-4810.
 For general flooding inquiries call the public information line at 406-258-4630.

 To see the most up-to-date flooding, evacuation, and sandbag volunteer information visit Missoula's InciWeb.
-As of Friday, May 18th the Missoula County Sheriff is ordering evacuation of the following areas.
-According to the Sheriff this means you are immediately ordered to leave the area:
+As of Thursday, June 14th the Missoula County Sheriff is maintaining a modified evacuation order for the following areas:

 The City of Missoula maintains four levees, two of which are on the Clark Fork River.
-These levees are structurally sound, safe and secure.
+These levees are structurally sound, safe, and secure.
 They are designed and built for 100-year flood events.
 City Storm Water Division staff and the City Engineer inspect them twice a year.
-They completed the spring inspection in April.
-Every other year, staff from the Army Corps of Engineers inspect the levees with City staff.
+They completed the spring inspection in April 2018.
+Every other year, staff from the Army Corps of Engineers join the inspection with City staff.
 The Orchard Homes levee is a Missoula County levee.

 Find a levee near you with the help of US Army Corps of Engineers.